HengyeChen/oligo_design/README.md

-# Design oligoes
+# Design oligos
-We designed programs to generate oligoes with different TF motifs and remove oligoes with unintended motifs.
+We designed programs to generate oligos with different TF motifs and remove oligos with unintended motifs.
 The oligo design program is made by Chao Yan.

 ## input files